The Four Functions Of Management – And How To Apply Them

 - Comparing performance with the organisational standards

-- Taking corrective actions when necessary
+- Correcting errors on actions when necessary